chenyyxx/DataIntegration/README.md

 - separate_by (str): the delimiter of the original data, '\t' by default (tab separated)

 Returns:
-- pandas.Data.Frame: return formatted data in the form of pandas Data.Frame in the following ways:
+- pandas.DataFrame: return formatted data in the form of pandas DataFrame in the following ways:

 | Chr    | BP     | SNP    | A1     | A2     | EAF    | Beta   | Se     | P      |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |